REGISTRATION IS NOW OPEN!

 Read more

-The 2024 conference is dedicated to the memory of Mahsa Amini
+The 2024 conference was dedicated to the memory of Mahsa Amini

 Mahsa Amini, an Iranian student about to start a degree in Microbiology but was arrested on 13 September 2022 for ‘improperly wearing the mandatory head covering’; she died in police custody several days later.